Play Live Radio

 A fire broke out on Platform Habitat on Monday, May 11, leading to the evacuation of 26 crew members.

 The fire was reported just after 7 a.m.
-Monday on Platform Habitat, which is about 6.6 miles offshore from Santa Barbara.
+Monday on Platform Habitat, about eight miles southwest of Carpinteria.
+It was knocked down in about four hours.

 Editor's note: This is a developing story and may be updated.